saulbel/stargate-homelab/observability/prometheus/README.md

   - ``loki-k3s.json``: It`s a kubernetes ``loki`` dashboard.
   - ``prometheus-k3s.json``: It`s a kubernets ``prometheus`` dashboard.

+## Prometheus configuration
+You can check all prometheus configuration [here](/docker/prometheus-loki/).

 ## To improve
 - Configure ``alertmanager`` and send those alerts to a ``telegram channel``
 - Study whether to add ``promtail`` to proxmox node or to each lxc individually